cbourke/ComputerScienceI/documents/faq.md

 the College of Engineering at the University of Nebraska--Lincoln and Omaha.

+# Partner Policy

+## What is the partner policy?

+For all labs and hacks you may work with one other person as a pair.
+No larger groups are allowed because it dilutes the learning experience too much.
+However, having another person to provide new and different perspectives and to bounce ideas off of is an invaluable learning experience.

+You do have the option of working alone or changing partners throughout the semester.
+No partners are allowed for exams.

+## How do I submit with a partner?

+In Gradescope, when you submit an assignment there is a **Group Members* button at the bottom of the page.
+Click it and add your partner.

 # Canvas Support Management

 ## Where do I go for help with Canvas?